 electrochemical storage system.

 charge,expressed in ampere-hours (ah), that a battery can deliver to a

-Battery cell: The simplest operating
+Battery cell: The simplest operating unit in a

-energy capacity: the total
+Battery energy capacity: the total energy available,

 expressed in watt-hours (kilowatt-hours), that can be withdrawn from a

 fully-charged cell or battery.
 The energy capacity of a given cell

 varies with temperature, rate, age, and cutoff voltage.